 Creatine has the unique ability to keep muscles well hydrated by forcing water into the cells; a hydrated muscle is a healthy and more viable one.

 For this reason, supplementing with a quality creatine product is a must and if you are just starting out, give it a try; you may end up being very pleasantly surprised with what happens to your physique.

 Glutamine is a naturally produced amino acid within the body which is why it is considered to be a non-essential amino acid.

-When glutamine levels within the body drop, the body turns to breaking down muscle protein for additional glutamine stores therefore putting the body in a catabolic state and reversing any of the positive effects from training, eating and supplementing.
+When glutamine levels within the body drop, the body turns to break down muscle protein for additional glutamine stores, therefore, putting the body in a catabolic state and reversing any of the positive effects from training, eating and supplementing.